CallumDennisIE/2405-hackathon-team3/README.md

 **Device Compatibility**
 Device | Outcome | Pass/Fail
 --- | --- | ---
-MacBook Pro 13" | No issues with appearance, responsiveness, or functionality. | Pass iPhone 13 Mini | No issues with appearance, responsiveness, or functionality. | Pass iPad 9th Generation | No issues with appearance, responsiveness, or functionality. | Pass Acer Predator Helios 300 | No issues with appearance, responsiveness, or functionality. | Pass Black Shark PAR-HOA | No issues with appearance, responsiveness, or functionality. | Pass Samsung Galaxy S23 | No issues with appearance, responsiveness, or functionality. | Pass
+MacBook Pro 13" | Issues with appearance, responsiveness, or functionality.* | Fail iPhone 13 Mini | Issues with appearance, responsiveness, or functionality.* | Fail iPad 9th Generation | Issues with appearance, responsiveness, or functionality.* | Fail Acer Predator Helios 300 | No issues with appearance, responsiveness, or functionality. | Pass Black Shark PAR-HOA | No issues with appearance, responsiveness, or functionality. | Pass Samsung Galaxy A34 | No issues with appearance, responsiveness, or functionality. | Pass

+*Comment: On Safari on Mac and iOS, the cards on the stacks display mirrored and face-side up rather than cover-side up.

 **Common Elements Testing**